rtCamp/docs.rtcamp.com/rtbiz/helpdesk/admin/mailbox/gravity_importer.md

 # Gravity Importer

-**Gravity Form Importer Settings**
+## Gravity Form Importer Settings

-To import existing forms values and use [rt_hd_support_form] shortcode in pages , see section 2.1 Administrators can import customized forms made using popular plugins like [Gravity Forms](http://gravityforms.com) .
+Administrators can import customized forms made using popular plugins like [Gravity Forms](http://gravityforms.com) .

-##### 1. Creating Gravity Forms
+### 1. Creating Gravity Forms
-Admins can create customized support forms.

 i.
-Learn details about creating a Gravity form from [here](http://www.gravityhelp.com/documentation/gravity-forms/user-guides/getting-started/creating-a-form/) ,
+You may learn the details about creating a Gravity form from [here](http://www.gravityhelp.com/documentation/gravity-forms/user-guides/getting-started/creating-a-form/) ,

 ii.
 How to embed a form from [here](http://www.gravityhelp.com/documentation/gravity-forms/user-guides/getting-started/embedding-a-form/) and